 If you receive or are included in an award of Universal Credit:

-- and had no earnings or net earnings (take-home pay) of £435 or less during the most recent assessment period*; or
+- and had no earnings or net earnings (take-home pay) of £435 or less during the last assessment period*; or

-- which includes an element for a child and/or limited capability for work or limited capability for work related activities, and had no earnings (take-home pay) or net earnings of £935 or less during the most recent assessment period*;
+- which includes an element for a child and/or limited capability for work or limited capability for work related activities, and had no earnings (take-home pay) or net earnings of £935 or less during the last assessment period*;

 you are entitled to help with health costs.